stuntrally/stuntrally3/docs/Developing.md

 Recommended all in one tool, having e.g.: go to definition, find references, debugging etc.
 ### [Qt Creator](https://www.qt.io/download)
 Easier to set up first, CMake is integrated.
-Fast, but less options.
+Works fast, but has less options.

 ### [VSCodium](https://github.com/VSCodium/vscodium/releases)
 Used by CryHam, needs a moment to set up frist.
 More info on [my C++ guide](https://cryham.tuxfamily.org/cpp-guide/#VSCodium).
 Search in all files works super fast.
-Many extensions available.
+Has lots of extensions available.

 Extensions needed at least:
 - clangd by llvm-vs-code-extensions